France - Country Commercial Guide

 For U.S. exporters, financing export sales is the same as financing domestic sales.
 Prompt payment for the goods/ or services delivered is always a concern.

 Cross-border payment services are becoming faster, cheaper, and safer in Europe.
-As of January 28, 2008, businesses are able to make faster euro credit transfers.
-Since November 1, 2010, payments with direct debit are available, and businesses are able to set up cross-border direct debits in euros between two SEPA countries.
+As of January 28, 2008, businesses can make faster euro credit transfers.
+From November 1, 2010, payments with direct debit are available, and businesses can set up cross-border direct debits in euros between two SEPA countries.
 On February 14, 2012, the European Parliament set February 1, 2014, as the deadline for banks to ensure that their payment schemes comply with the SEPA Regulation.
 The EU commission did not change the formal deadline for migration but extended the SEPA changeover by six months.
-This provides German banks more time to transfer to the SEPA payment system and ensure minimal disruption for consumers and businesses.
-The deadline will be October 31, 2016, for banks established in non-Eurozone Member States.
+This provided German banks more time to transfer to the SEPA payment system and ensure minimal disruption for consumers and businesses.
+The deadline was October 31, 2016, for banks established in non-Eurozone Member States.

 Alternatively, the Commerce Department’s Market Research Library is available under Country and Industry Market Reports: Market Intelligence.